TritonDataCenter/sdc-vmtools-lx-brand/README.md

 The VM Guest tools contains scripts and drivers that are used to create virtualized machine images in SmartOS.

-## Windows

-The windows directory contains signed VirtIO drivers, as well as some scripts and binaries that are used to retrieve metadata from the metadata API.
-In addition, sample sysprep files are provided that you can use to create your own windows images.

 ## Linux